Facilitate efficient communication.

 These examples should be placed close to where the visual feedback will appear.
 You can hide the examples after the user has tried the voice user interface.

-The hands free scenario is far less relevant than you might initially think, as the user is already holding the device.
-There are also privacy risks involved with a wake word.
+The hands free scenario is far less relevant than you might initially think.
+With a touch screen device the user is already holding the device in their hand.
+Even in the context of driving a car a button in the steering wheel will work much better than a wake word.

 Push-to-talk is the best way to operate a microphone in a multimodal touch screen application.
 When the user is required to press a button while talking, it’s completely clear when the application is listening.
 This also decreases latency by making endpointing very explicit, eliminating the possibility of endpoint false positives (system stops listening prematurely) and false negatives (systems does not finalize request after user has finished the command).